madetech/architecture-handbook/learning_paths/visualising_architecture/2_c4_model.md

 - Is useful as starting point for other techniques such as risk storming
 - Has a wide range of diagram types that are easy to learn, create and understand
 - Isn't mandatory to create versions of all of the diagrams, only use ones that appropriate.
 System Context and Container diagrams are the most widely used.
-- is a simple but not simplistic approach to visualising architecture
+- Is a simple but not simplistic approach to visualising architecture

 The creator of C4 Simon Brown has published a called `Visualising Software Architecture`, which is part of our [recommended reading list](/resources.md)